EPA Publishes 2018 Annual Toxics Release Inventory Report and Analysis | US EPA

 EPA Publishes 2018 Annual Toxics Release Inventory Report and Analysis

+SCHAUMBURG, Ill.
+(February 11, 2020) –Today, as the Agency published its 2018 Toxics Release Inventory (TRI) National Analysis, U.S. Environmental Protection Agency (EPA) Regional Administrator Kurt Thiede joined the owner of Eagle Electronics Inc. in Schaumburg, Illinois, to highlight the company’s best practices to reduce waste.

-NEPTUNE, N.J. - At an event today in Neptune, New Jersey, U.S. Environmental Protection Agency (EPA) Regional Administrator Pete Lopez announced the 2018 Toxics Release Inventory (TRI) National Analysis.
-Findings from this publicly available report show an increase in recycling of TRI chemical wastes nationwide and indicate that companies continue to find ways to implement new source reduction activities and reduce the quantities of TRI chemicals that they release into the environment.
-The location of today’s event was chosen for its positive trend in environmental stewardship.
-TDK-Lambda Americas Inc., a leading producer of high current and high voltage power sources, reduced its copper waste by using a sheet metal software system that creates optimal designs to maximize material utilization.
-EPA was graciously hosted by the President and CEO of TDK-Lambda Americas Inc., Jeffrey Boylan, and were joined by Deputy Chief of Staff Jo Schloeder from Congressman Chris Smith’s Office.
+Findings from EPA’s publicly available report show an increase in recycling of TRI chemical wastes nationwide and indicate that companies continue to find ways to implement new source reduction activities and reduce the quantities of TRI chemicals they release into the environment.

-“By providing the data in the TRI National Analysis, EPA is empowering communities to protect their environment and providing companies with the information they need to work toward a stronger future,” said EPA Administrator Andrew Wheeler.
-“The latest TRI data continues to demonstrate that under President Trump environmental stewardship and economic growth continue to go hand in hand.”
+Eagle Electronics, a circuit board manufacturer, installed a $40,000 lamella clarifier which removed 100% of copper from the company’s wastewater stream.
+This best practice reduces the metal waste transferred to Elk Grove Village’s public water treatment plant.

+“EPA commends Eagle Electronics for making this key process change that keeps all copper metals out of the local water treatment plant,” said EPA Regional 5 Administrator Kurt Thiede.
+“The company’s investment in innovative technology prevents pollution at the source.”

 “This year’s TRI data are a great example of how TRI reporting creates a strong incentive for companies to reduce pollution,” said EPA Office of Chemical Safety and Pollution Prevention Assistant Administrator Alexandra Dapolito Dunn.
 “In addition to the TRI being an information resource for the public, TRI data help companies learn from each other’s best practices for reducing emissions and increasing source reduction.”